Xerath Build Guide by ScionOfHRH

 - turn your Boots of Speed into Sorcerer's Shoes

-- start building yourself an Abyssal Scepter first over a Void Staff.
+- start building yourself an Abyssal Mask first over a Void Staff.
 Flat magic resistance reduction first over magic penetration, always.
 Magic penetration is multiplicative, not additive.
 You already have a decent amount of magic penetration from Locus of Power.
 Void Staff is definitely good on Xerath, but only once they start getting higher levels of magic resist.

 If your opponents are purchasing more tanky items: